 UH’s pass blocking has improved in the last few weeks.
 The game is slowing down for Alton McCaskill while Ta’Zhawn Henry and Mulbah Car add dimensions to the running game UH hasn’t seen since 2015.
 KeSean Carter, Jake Herslow, and Jeremy Singleton are getting more involved in the passing game and becoming better blockers on the perimeter.
 Dana Holgorsen’s offense has steadily gotten better as the season has played out.

 Most importantly, Clayton Tune is playing at an all-conference level.
 He’s making better decisions, more accurate throws, and he’s commanding the offense.
 Saturday in Tampa, he was as good as he’s ever been.
 Impressively, he continued to get better as the game wore on and ended the game completing his final 13-straight passes.

 Tune is not the same player as Case Keenum and does not have the same gifts as Greg Ward, Jr. But the lights have come on this year for Clayton and it’s been fun to see his game advance week over week.
 Tune has been north of a 70% completion rate all year and, since the Grambling game, he’s thrown 15 touchdowns and just one interception.

 Several times last week, Dana said that his team had not played its best football yet.
 But even short of their best football, they have learned to step up when needed.
 If the offense is struggling, the defense picks them up, or special teams make a play.
 If the defense struggles, Marcus Jones returns a kick or the offense puts together a long drive.
 If special teams has breakdowns like Saturday, Tune marches his offense up and down the field.

 The 2021 team is growing and has delivered a fun and exciting journey.
-These Cougars have done the work and won the games that should earn the trust of the fanbase.
+These Cougars have done the work and won the games that should earn the trust and full support of the fanbase.